 Abstract

-Structural variants (SVs) affect more bases in the human genome than those arrising from point mutations (i.e. SNPs) While entire SVs can be thousands of bases in length, only the few bases around their breakpoints hold the most crucial information about their formation mechanism, which mostly fall into three classes non-allelic homologous recombination (NAHR), transposable element insertion, and non-homologous (NH) mechanisms.
-Here we identify, determine the formation mechanism, and analyze 8943 associated with deletions in 1,092 samples sequenced by the 1000 Genomes Project and make them available as a public resource, the largest breakpoint collection to date.
+Structural variants (SVs) affect more bases in the human genome than those arising from point mutations (i.e. SNPs) While entire SVs can be thousands of bases in length, only the few bases around their breakpoints hold the most crucial information about their formation mechanism, which mostly fall into three classes non-allelic homologous recombination (NAHR), transposable element insertion, and non-homologous (NH) mechanisms.
+Here we identify, determine the formation mechanism, and analyze 8,943 associated with deletions in 1,092 samples sequenced by the 1000 Genomes Project and make them available as a public resource, the largest breakpoint collection to date.
 Overall, SV breakpoints have more nearby SNPs (and indels) than the genomic average.
 This effect is true over large (megabase) genomic scales and is likely explained by relaxed selection acting on breakpoint regions since it also correlated with reduced cross-species conservation.
-NAHR breakpoints are associated with a slightly different mutational profile associated with occurrence of nearby CpGs, which, in turn, are associated with methylation.
-Moreover, we find that these breakpoints are associated with "open chromatin" and early replication, and this finding is borne out by many sources of evidence: methylation and histone-mark profiles, Hi-C data and replication timing information.
-We hypothesize that since replication is mostly devoid of chromatin structure, many of the NAHR events are deletions in early embryonic cells then passed on through the germline.
+NAHR breakpoints had distinct SNP aggregation profile explained by occurrence of nearby CpGs, which, in turn, are linked with methylation.
+Moreover, by correlating with Hi-C data and histone marks, we find that these breakpoints are associated with open chromatin.
+We hypothesize that since replication is mostly devoid of chromatin structure, some of the NAHR deletions occur in early embryonic and germ cells and then passed on through the germline.
 We do not find any associated correlations with NH breakpoints.
-However, we do find that they are often coupled with with micro-insertions (MIs).
+However, we do find that they are often coupled with micro-insertions (MIs).
 We identified template sites for over one hundred of such MIs.
-Surprisingly, these are located at two characteristic distances from the breakpoint and also tend to be replicated later.
-This finding is consistent with a template switching mechanism, suggesting particular spatial and temporal configurations for DNA during some NH events.
+Surprisingly, these are located at two characteristic distances from the breakpoint and tend to be replicated later.
+This findings are consistent with a template switching mechanism, suggesting particular spatial and temporal configurations for DNA during some NH events.

 Introduction